mfshi03/VT-ICPC/README.md

 Problems I have solved on [Kattis](https://open.kattis.com) for VT-ICPC.

-Make sure to check this only if you have no furthur ideas.

 > [!TIP]
 >
 > "The ideal problem is the problem you can barely solve given an infinite amount of time"